The Basic PsychoMuscular Release Techniques

 Many years ago, when I was exploring different approaches to massage & bodywork therapy, I had a simultaneously scary and enlightening experience:

 I was in a weekend workshop presented by a married couple who were both Rolfers® (Structural Integration a la Ida P. Rolf).
 They had a national reputation and traveled around teaching people their techniques.
 So I guess they were pretty good at what they did.
 I attended at the recommendation of someone I trusted to evaluate such things.

-It was VERY near the end of the second day, and the woman co-teaching the workshop was demonstrating a techniques of slowly dragging her elbow down the erector muscles (muscles close to the spine on the back) of the person she was demonstrating on.
+It was VERY near the end of the second day, and the woman co-teaching the workshop was demonstrating a technique of slowly dragging her elbow down the erector muscles (vertically running muscles close to the spine on the back) of the person she was demonstrating on.

 She hesitated a bit, then responded, “Well, you just kind of know.”

 Now, being very structural and scientific in my thinking, you might imagine that response didn’t do it for me.
 My rational mind said there had to be a way of knowing human structure and physiology enough to have a more precise way of deciding where and how to work with a Client’s issues.

 I did, of course, realize there would be a lot of subjectivity and variability to the process.
 The human bodymind had way too many variables to expect it to be strictly formulaic.
 Yet I also knew enough to believe it was more than just “Poke & Hope.”

 I believed there was something in between.
 Because the human structure was built in great part on physics, anatomy & physiology, I knew there was SOME degree of structured assessment that could be applied to the evaluation process.

 As you’ll see elsewhere on this website, I did find a more structured form of assessment, a basic yet global formula giving me the data I needed, giving me the information I was looking for. … Or at least most of it anyway!